-Yesterday, the lawyers representing drivers who have sued Uber in California commenced another lawsuit on behalf of drivers alleging that Uber misclassified them as independent contractors instead of employees.
-This lawsuit, though, is not against Uber itself; rather, it is against Travis Kalanick, the former CEO and a current Board member, and Garrett Camp, the Chairman of the Board of Uber Technologies, Inc.
+Yesterday, the lawyers representing drivers who have sued Uber in California commenced another lawsuit on behalf of drivers alleging that the company misclassified them as independent contractors instead of employees.
+This lawsuit, though, is not against the company itself; rather, it is against Travis Kalanick, the former CEO and a current Board member, and Garrett Camp, the Chairman of the Board of Uber Technologies, Inc.

 The case is James v.
 Kalanick, No. BC666055 (Super.
 Ct.
 Los Angeles County, CA, June 22, 2017), and is assigned to Judge Maren E. Nelson.